xxfast/KStore/README.md

 For full configurations, see [here](#configurations)

 ### 2. kstore-storage
-This includes a store that read/writes to a key-value storage provider This is suitable for `js { browser() }` target where we have storage providers (e.g:- localStorage, sessionStorage)
+This includes factory methods to create a store that read/writes to a key-value storage provider This is suitable for `js { browser() }` target where we have storage providers (e.g:- localStorage, sessionStorage)

 Include the dependency in `jsMain` (only for `browser()`).